SanterreJo/homebridge-hilo/README.md

 Smoke / CO detector | 🚧 |
 Weather station | 🚫 |

 If one of your device is not yet supported by the plugin, contributions (PR) are welcome.
-You can also consider donating to the project so I can buy the remaining devices and continue development.